Tilting Approximate Models: Tilting the Approximate Model

-Moreover, in the case in which $f(X|Z,\varphi)$ belongs to the exponential family and the moment conditions are linear, exponential tilting is a convenient choice as economic theory imposes additional structure to the moments of the base density.
-We present below an illustrative example of projecting on densities that satisfy moment conditions that arise from economic theory.
-In this simple case, due to linearity, the resulting distribution after the change of measure implied by the projection is conjugate to the base measure.
+Finally, in the case in which $f(X|Z,\varphi)$ belongs to the exponential family and the moment conditions are linear, exponential tilting is a convenient choice as theoretical conditions imposes additional structure to the moments of the base density.
+I present below an illustrative example of projecting on densities that satisfy moment conditions that arise from economic theory.
+Due to linearity, the resulting distribution after the change of measure is conjugate to the base measure.